 Split System Air Conditioners

 A split system is the most common type of central AC.
 It includes an outdoor unit (with the compressor and condenser) and an indoor unit (with the evaporator coil and air handler).
-This system efficiently circulates cool air through your home's ductwork.
+This split air system efficiently circulates cool air through your home's ductwork.

 Packaged Air Conditioners